Bill Mgmt/Demand Control

 This paper presents a discussion on the topic of Electric Demand Management as it relates to electric tariff rates, new power generation, and incentives to curtail peak usage.

-This month’s article reviews the 7th of the key elements for Low Cost – High Value energy savings.
+This article reviews the 7th of the key elements for Low Cost – High Value energy savings.
 Each of the previous articles reviewed types of projects which are applicable at many facilities.
 The projects ranged from simple procedural actions such as turning off equipment when it is not making a product to more complex, like adding a water to air heat exchanger and extracting heat from the coolant loops to provide warmed make-up air.

 Reducing energy costs and pollution emissions involves many areas within an industrial facility.
 My studies have found seven (7) key (or common) areas where low cost practical projects can be implemented.
 Combined, these projects provide savings exceeding 10% of the annual energy spend with an average payback of less than one year.